teebl/teebl.github.io/README.md

 # teebl.github.io

-This is a redirects my portfolio -->
+Just a simple redirect!
+Normally this would be my portfolio repo, but my react apps require their own directories in order to play nice.